DeceFL: A Principled Decentralized Federated Learning Framework

-One of the most important issues in AI nowadays lies in data privacy.
-There indeed exists a dilemma due to this issue: on one hand, a large number of sophisticated algorithms have been proposed that enrich applicability of AI to various scenarios; on the other hand, regulations, such as GDPR that restricts the share of data, limit the performance of the AI algorithms.
-As a result, models that are trained and evaluated on a limited amount of data due to privacy could have biases, which is now a well-known bottleneck in medical AI.
-Motivated by this, privacy-preserving methods such as federated learning can help improve the performance of AI algorithms, while preserving the data stored locally \cite{konen2015federated}.
-There has been a surge of interests in both the theory and applications of federated learning \cite{Yang2019}.
-An open research library and benchmark has been introduced to facilitate the development of federated learning algorithms and fair performance comparison \cite{he2020fedml}.
-As the leading algorithm in the field of federated learning, the federated averaging (FedAvg) was proposed in \cite{konen2016federated, pmlr_mcmahan2017}.
-Through crowded efforts, \cite{DBLP2019Bonawitz, gu2019distributed, kairouz2019advances, Li2020SPM} outline comprehensive surveys on the widely used federated learning methods, which introduced the challenges and related applications of federated learning, and listed a large number of valuable research directions.
+An urgent challenge for AI application today consists of the following dilemma concerning data privacy: on one hand, a large number of sophisticated algorithms have been proposed to broaden the applicability of AI to various applications such as medicine, manufacturing and more \cite{lecun2015deep, yuan2020general, yan2020interpretable}; on the other hand, regulations such as General Data Protection Regulation (GDPR) restrict data sharing, thus limiting the performance of AI algorithms \cite{price2019privacy}.
+As a result, models that are trained and evaluated on a limited amount of data due to privacy could have biases \cite{degrave2021ai}.
+This has become a well-known bottleneck in medical AI \cite{roberts2021common}.

+Promising privacy-preserving methods such as federated learning can help maintain the performance of AI algorithms, while preserving the data stored locally \cite{konen2015federated}.
+Inspired by this, there has been a surge of interests in both the theory and applications of federated learning \cite{Yang2019}.
+Federated averaging (FedAvg), the leading algorithm in the field of federated learning, was proposed in 2016 by researchers at Google \cite{konen2016federated, pmlr_mcmahan2017}.
+Through crowded efforts and comprehensive surveys \cite{DBLP2019Bonawitz, gu2019distributed, kairouz2019advances, Li2020SPM}, widely used federated learning methods were established, the challenges and related applications of federated learning were introduced, and a large number of valuable research directions were outlined.
+A notable example has been demonstrated in a report by Kaissis et al. \cite{kaissis2021end}, in which a convolutional neural network was trained over the public Internet with encryption from medical images using a secure federated learning framework.